Formula [Math]

 If-Then-Else Statements

-Say we are trying to access the risk of you hitting your head on the ceiling and it depends on your height.
-So you will ask a question "What is your height?" and on the basis of the answer assign a risk value.
+Say we are trying to assess the risk of you hitting your head on the ceiling and it depends on your height.
+So you will ask a question "What is your height?" and on the basis of the answer, assign a risk value.
+The expression will take the form: If my height is > 6 feet then my risk of hitting my head on the roof is 90%, else it is 50%.
+To write this expression is the formula builder, write:

 Q1 > 6 ?
 90 : 50